Chris with Bear

 In founding PRM, Anna recognized that there are thousands of stray animals without homes in the states, and would not contribute to the overpopulation already an issue in America, which is why PRM stands by their rescues for life.
 According to the Afghan culture, if a person is bitten by a dog, the person cannot get to Allah, the god Afghans worship, as dogs are considered to be a disgrace.
 Animals in Afghanistan are literally treated like trash, used for target practice, blown up, run over, used in fights, or worse.
 If an animal is lucky enough to find its way to a American military base and is befriended by the soldiers, then the base becomes the animal’s home, a sanctuary where the animal finds love for the very first time in their life.
 As such, Anna felt it should be PRM’s mission to help these animals and soldiers live together in the US, as it would be devastating to turn them back out into the wild, something that would torment their soldiers forever.

 As for the dogs at the posts, Anna says that they amazingly learn to protect the soldiers like Rufus, Target and Sasha did that evening when they prevented a suicide bomber from killing over 50 soldiers.
 In light of such heroic efforts like those of Sasha, Target and Rufus, Anna believes that “no soldier should ever be faced with the decision of leaving a beloved animal behind if there is a way to get the animal back to the soldier’s home" so the mission of PRM simply has to continue on.

 Since the rescue of “THE LUCKY SEVEN”, PRM, through the efforts of Anna and several close confidantes, has continued to grow exceeding the expectations of even Anna herself.
-Now a decade after its initial inception on Facebook, PRM has raised money to bring over 3,500 animals home and is continuing to grow each and every day, helping more and more soldiers to bring their furry friends from over 50 countries back home.
+Now over a decade after its initial inception on Facebook, PRM has raised money to bring over 5,500 animals home and is continuing to grow each and every day, helping more and more service members to bring home their battle buddies from over 50 countries.